Rescue Me (Madonna song): Chart performance

-In Australia, "Rescue Me" debuted at number 31 on the ARIA Charts, and after four weeks reached a peak of number 15.
+In Australia, "Rescue Me" debuted at number 31 on the ARIA Singles Chart, and after four weeks reached a peak of number 15.
 In New Zealand the song managed to reach number 18 and was present for six weeks on the chart.
 In the United Kingdom, the track had debuted at number 84 on the UK Singles Chart and then dropped off.
 It re-entered at number four in April 1991 and reached its peak position of number three a week later, being present for a total of nine weeks in the chart.
 According to Music & Media, the track reached the top of the UK sales chart.
 As of August 2008, it has sold 134,767 copies in the country according to the Official Charts Company.
 Across Europe, "Rescue Me" reached the top 20 of the charts in Belgium, Denmark, Ireland, Netherlands, Norway and Switzerland, and top 40 in France, Germany and Sweden.
-Its commercial performance in the European countries helped it attain a peak of number three on the European Hot 100 Singles chart, placing at number 90 on the year-end ranking.
+Its commercial performance in the European countries helped it attain a peak of number three on the Eurochart Hot 100, placing at number 90 on the year-end ranking.